ManishGotame/A-Level-PDF-splitter/README.md

-# A Level-PDF-splitter
+# PDF-splitter

-A Level-PDF-splitter is a parsing library designed to split Past Papers according to their question numbers.
+PDF-splitter is a parsing library built for extracting questions from Exam Papers.
+It works on both questions papers and marking schemes.

+# Supported Exam Boards
+Cambridge Assessment International Examinations